-Conflict of Interest/Outside Activity Reports: Students who are employed as graduate or teaching assistants can now file Conflict of Interest/Outside Activity Reports through the eDisclose system.
-This program is available through the person's MyUSF account via https://my.usf.edu.
+Conflict of Interest/Outside Activity Reports: Students who are employed as graduate or teaching assistants are required by USF policy to file Conflict of Interest/Outside Activity Reports through the eDisclose system if they engage in any paid activities outside of the department.
+Graduate student employees must disclose involvement in certain types of business, employment, or contractual relationships; employment of a related person in situations that could lead to nepotism; soliciting or accepting gifts; misuse of Public Position or Non-Public Information; engaging in certain outside activities that have the potential to create a conflict of interest or commitment. eDisclose can be accessed through the student's MyUSF account via https://my.usf.edu.
 The request for approval will be forwarded to the student's supervisor as listed in GEMS.
-Graduate/Teaching Assistants are obligated to file these reports if they receive funding as employees of the university; the requests are subject to approval before the activity can be engaged in.
+Graduate Teaching Assistants (GTAs) are obligated to file these reports if they receive funding as employees of the university; the requests are subject to approval before the activity can be engaged in.
+The USF Compliance & Ethics Program reviews business, employment, and contractual relationship disclosures.
 This obligation is required by USF System Policy 0-027 and is codified in Article 7 of the USF/UFF-GAU Collective Bargaining Agreement.
-When reviewing such requests, a balancing act is required to sort out what may be very real financial needs by the person versus their being overloaded with outside activities that it interferes with their progress toward a degree.
-Ultimately, these requests must be addressed on a case-by-case basis, but should be handled in as fair and equitable a manner as possible.
-As clarification, activities engaged in by students within the university (e.g., student committee memberships, student government service, etc.) do NOT require outside activity reports.
-This does not replace any internal forms required for approval of any additional assignments/work hours.
-You must get approval from your concentration and the department first.
+As clarification, activities engaged in by students within the university (e.g., student committee memberships, student government service, etc.) do NOT require outside activity reports (but it is always safer to submit if there is any question).
+The outside activity report does not replace any internal forms required for approval of any additional assignments/work hours as mentioned above.